 The best way to use Zoneless is with Signals in Components.

 Default Coalescing: Starting in version 18, Angular now uses the same scheduler for apps without zones and apps using zone.js with coalescing enabled.
-In the latest version of Angular, zone coalescing is now enabled by default to reduce the number of change detection cycles in new zone.js apps.
+In Angular 18, zone coalescing is now available by default to reduce the number of change detection cycles in new zone.js apps.

 This configuration allows for event coalescing, which helps enhance performance by reducing redundant change detection cycles.

-well as primitives, have been updated to be fully hydration compatible.
+Hydration Support in CDK and Material: The Angular Material, CDK components, as well as primitives, have been updated to be fully hydration compatible.
 This ensures consistent rendering behavior across different environments.

 Angular 18 Updates Stable Segments

 Deferrable Views: Introducing deferrable views has helped developers improve their apps’ Core Web Vitals.
-Angular’s latest version has stabilized deferrable views, allowing developers to use them in their applications and libraries.
+Now, Angular’s latest version has stabilized deferrable views, allowing developers to use them in their applications and libraries.
 In its release, Angular mentioned a company that reported a 50% reduction in the bundle size of one of its apps when using `@defer.`

 Built-in Control Flow: Alongside deferrable views, Angular 18 introduced a new built-in control flow with enhanced performance in v17.
 After significant adoption and addressing community feedback, the Angular team announced that this API is stable.

 Standalone Components: In Angular version 18, developers can now create standalone components without relying on Angular modules.
-This simplifies the project structure, promotes code reusability, and optimizes tree-shaking for smaller bundle sizes and faster load times.
+This change simplifies the project structure, promotes code reusability, and optimizes tree-shaking for smaller bundle sizes and faster load times.

 Angular 18 Features Improvements